lethihang2005/book-store-management-system-ba/README.md

 ---

-## 🎯 Business Objectives
+## 🎯 Project Objectives

-The system aims to:

-- Improve online book purchasing experience
-- Support efficient book and order management
-- Centralize bookstore information management
+The main objectives of this project are:

+- Analyze and define business requirements for an online bookstore system
+- Identify stakeholders, actors, and system functionalities
-- Reduce manual management processes
+- Design system workflows and business processes
+- Create software requirement documentation
+- Model system behavior using UML diagrams
+- Design database structure
+- Develop and validate system functionalities through testing

 ---

 ## 👥 Stakeholders

+The main stakeholders involved in the system include:

 - Customer
 - Administrator